Creating your care and support plan

-Other sources of funding or support will be taken into account when completing your support plan.
-Social care funding cannot be used to pay for things such as NHS-funded care, regular household bills or for needs that are already being met.
+Other sources of funding or support will be taken into account when completing your care and support plan.
+This is because social care funding cannot be used to pay for things such as NHS-funded care, regular household bills or for needs that are already being met.

 Support Brokerage Service